Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 Periodically you will be given hints as to where the fugitive is.
 These hints will help you find them.

+Each fugitive will be assigned a number to help you know which one is which.

 Please use this format when communicating in the radio: [Car Members] Message.
 For example: [teddy/op] Fugitive in sight.

 Please switch to radio channel 2.
 You can do this by clicking the "1" in the top right of the radio.
 Remain on this radio channel for the remainder of the session.